-Plum Meadows is a hidden gem full of history, nestled within a 40 hectare Waerenga farm near Te Kauwhata in the North Waikato region.
+Plum Meadows is a hidden gem full of history, nestled within a 40-hectare Waerenga farm near Te Kauwhata in the North Waikato region.

-The farm itself dates back 100 years, with four generations of family having worked eagerly on the property and its beautiful garden over the years.
+The farm itself dates back 100 years, with four generations of the family having worked eagerly on the property and its beautiful garden over the years.
 Today the main purpose of the land is its 13 hectare stone fruit orchard.

 Current owners Jane and Dave McIntyre opened their gates to the public for garden tours a few years ago.
-Visitors to the garden can choose to browse leisurely on their own, or undertake a 1.5 hour guided tour that includes the history of the farm and facts about the plants and orchard.
+Visitors to the garden can choose to browse leisurely on their own or undertake a 1.5 hour guided tour that includes the history of the farm and facts about the plants and orchard.

 On your visit to Plum Meadows garden, you’ll see some of what’s been on the farm for decades: scattered old trees and plantings, shady spaces laced with greenery, and vibrant flowers of many varieties.
 Not to mention the fragrant fruit orchard brimming with plums, melons and other stone fruit, depending on the time of year.